eduard-kirilov/gatsby-ts-apollo-starter/README.md

     npm install
     ```

-1.  **Rename the file .env.example**
+1.  **Create the .env.development and .env.production**

-    Rename the file .env.example in .env and write your API url to the GATSBY_API_URL variable .
+    Create the .env.development and .env.production file from the .env.example file.
+    Description of environment variables:
+    - GATSBY_API_URL - your URL for GraphQL;
+    - GATSBY_MEDIA_URL - your URL for media resources.

 1.  **Start the project.**